Saturday, September 15, 2018

-There are 4.5 and 6 mile routes for recreational hikers on the scenic Ledges and Southwest Ridge trails over Pleasant Mountain.
-The course for the Mountain Challenge division of the Norway Savings Bank Loon Echo TREK starts at Shawnee Peak, goes up the ski area, across the ridge to the“Teepee”on the Southwest Ridge Trail, returning by the same route and is 8.4 miles.
-Shuttle service to trail-heads for recreational hikers is provided with both routes finishing at the after event party at Shawnee Peak.
+The course for the Mountain Challenge competition division of the Norway Savings Bank Loon Echo TREK starts at Shawnee Peak, proceeds up the ski area, across the ridge to the“Teepee”on the Southwest Ridge Trail, returning by the same route.
+The course is 8.4 miles in length.
 The Mountain Challenge division starts and ends at the base area of Shawnee Peak.

 Rest stops with snacks and fluids along the courses and trails are manned by an army of volunteers eager to assist participants.

 Traditionally, participants get sponsored by the mile to add to the conservation impact of their registration.
 All pledges are due at check-in on TREK day to qualify for the prizes.
 If possible, enter your pledges online in advance of the event using your personal fundraising page through PledgeReg.com.
 If you have collected cash or checks for pledged donations (either in full or in addition to online pledges) please place pledges and 2018 Pledge Form in an envelope with your name on it and turn it in at check-in.
 Thank you for going the extra mile!

 The participant who raises the greatest total donation will receive a Shawnee Peak Season Pass for the 2018/19 Season (value $710).
 All who raise at least $250 get a goodie bag, including a 2018 day pass to Shawnee Peak (value $72).
 Plus, we’ll reward the top fundraisers with great prizes.

 SCHEDULE OF EVENTS